 The Mindful Physios retreat – a review

-Join Website Editor Amy Moore as she reviews The Mindful Physios retreat in Arundel, West Sussex
+Join our Travel Editor, Amy Moore, as she reviews The Mindful Physios retreat in Arundel, West Sussex

 Brooklands Barn in Arundel, West Sussex, is a welcome sanctuary from the buzz of the inner city.
 The converted 19th Century barn is surrounded by acres of lush, green farmland – a welcome retreat from the concrete jungle of London.
 What’s more, it’s just a short train ride away from the capital, meaning you can be breathing in the fresh landscapes in just over an hour.

 Stepping inside Brooklands Barn is like being enveloped in a warm hug.
 Huge comfy sofas sit atop old stone floors that surround a crackling fire in one end of the living room.
 A spiral staircase in the centre of the room leads to a labyrinth of bedrooms upstairs, while a huge dining table sits at the other end of the space, providing the perfect setting for social lunches and dinners.

 It’s in this gorgeous scene that I meet The Mindful Physios – a physio, yoga and Pilates duo called Julie and Bex.
 The pair are leading their first retreat at Brooklands Barn, offering a weekend of relaxation and mindful movement to get good intentions back on track.

 We get down to business straight away.
 After checking into my room – a dreamily spacious ground-floor double overlooking the garden – Bex takes me off to my personalised assessment.
 This relaxed meeting gives Bex a chance to look over my posture, movement and balance, while discussing any goals I might have.
 It’s an enlightening session.
 In just over 10 minutes, Bex identifies weaknesses on my left side that I’d never known about and shares tips to improve my standing position and movement.
 It adds a tailor-made dimension to the weekend that I hadn’t expected.